Cassiopee-Bureau-Mobile/ansible-openvpn/README.md

 Edit the inventory hosts (`hosts.ini`) to target your desired host.
 You can also change the [configuration variables](#configuration-variables) in (`group_vars/all.yml`), the defaults are however sufficient for this quickstart example.
 It is also possible to [target multiple hosts each using different variables](#targeting-multiple-hosts).

 OpenVPN requires some firewall rules to forward packets.
-By default firewall rules will be written/altered.
+By default firewall **NO** rules will be written/altered.
 However you can set `load_iptables_rules` to `true` and a [generated script](./playbooks/roles/openvpn/templates/etc_iptables_rules.v4.j2), that you can find at `/etc/openvpn/openvpn_iptables_rules.sh` on the host (after installation finished) will load the minimum required rules into ip(v4)tables.
 If you opt to not do this you can set the firewall rules by hand.
 OpenVPN will need at least the `MASQUERADE` rule from that script to work.

 Run the install playbook